 How is the economic impact of the coronavirus?
-An economist from the University of Chicago studied Italy and considered energy demand among the parameters.
+An economist from the University of Chicago studied Italy and considered energy demand as one of the parameters.

 While coronavirus infections rage around the world, some of the most affected areas (China and today Italy) are already seeing the demand for electricity collapse.
 Could it be a sign of things to come?